 Experience and training

-I have worked as a psychotherapist and counsellor in London with in-patients at The National Hospital for Neurology and Neurosurgery, students at London Metropolitan University, GP outpatients at Finchley Memorial Hospital, employees at the Metropolitan Police Service, and a wide range of people at the Claremont Project, a low-cost psychotherapy service for residents of Islington.
-I have also conducted intake assessments for clients seeking psychotherapy and counselling at the Centre for Better Health in Hackney.
+I have worked as a psychotherapist and counsellor in London in various settings.
+This includes with in-patients at The National Hospital for Neurology and Neurosurgery, students at London Metropolitan University, GP outpatients at Finchley Memorial Hospital.
+I’ve also provided counselling for employees at the Metropolitan Police Service, and a wide range of people at the Claremont Project, a low-cost psychotherapy service for residents of Islington.
+And I have conducted intake assessments for clients seeking psychotherapy and counselling at the Centre for Better Health in Hackney.

-I teach occasionally on the foundation course at the New School for Psychotherapy and Counselling in London.
-The course provides an introduction to psychotherapy and counselling practice and theory for people who are interested in the topic, or want to continue with further professional training.
+I teach occasionally on the foundation course at the New School for Psychotherapy and Counselling.
+The course provides an introduction to psychotherapy and counselling practice and theory.

 I have an MA in Integrative Psychotherapy and Counselling, and an Advanced Diploma in Existential Psychotherapy, both from Regent’s University in London.